-safety during orbit transfer maneuvers, for example, from the injection orbit to the operational orbit.
+In the last years, space activity has rapidly increased.
+Hundreds of satellites have been launched, and many others are planned.
+Large constellations have been confirmed to be deployed, causing the number of satellites to increase dramatically.
+Some examples are the Space-X Starlink constellation, with more than 3000 satellites already in orbit and a potential final number of about 42000 satellites [1], the Amazon Kuiper constellation, with approximately 7800 satellites [2], and Astra Space constellation with 13000 satellites [3].
+Such a high number of new launches will affect satellites' safety during orbit transfer maneuvers, for example, from the injection orbit to the operational orbit.
 Indeed, a satellite can experience in-transit conjunction with other Anthropogenic Space Objects (ASO) and debris.
 For instance, the Two Line Elements (TLEs) evinced that Starlink satellites are usually launched in batches of 60, which are deployed into an injection orbit; they are then raised to a higher altitude parking orbit before being raised again to the final operative orbit.
 Assuming that most new constellations follow the same deployment pattern, the number of objects crossing the first shells will be extremely high and dangerous.
-Thus, the focus of this paper is to introduce orbit raising and deorbiting maneuvers within a multi-species multi-shells source-sink model, compute the flux of satellites, i.e., active satellites, transiting among shells before reaching their final altitude, and analyze their implications on the orbital capacity.
-Orbit transfer maneuvers are assumed to be performed with continuous longitudinal low-thrust acceleration.
-To the best of the authors' knowledge, this is the first attempt to include orbit raising within source-sink models.
+Therefore, the primary aim of this paper is to incorporate orbit raising and deorbiting maneuvers into a multi-species multi-shells source-sink evolutionary model, calculating the satellite flux between shells and analyzing their impact on the population's time evolution.
+To the authors' knowledge, prior source-sink models have not considered the effects of orbit transfer maneuvers.
+The main novelty here lies in the inclusion of orbit raising and deorbiting, which are time-dependent maneuvers resulting in time-dependent effects, into a model that lacks instantaneous information on orbital elements for each object.

-An estimate of the time evolution of the space environment's population is required to study the orbital capacity.
-This is traditionally estimated by using one of these two different methodologies.
-The first exploits a Monte Carlo (MC) approach, where all the objects are propagated forward in time.
+An estimate of the time evolution of the space environment is typically determined using one of the following two methodologies.
+The first exploits a Monte Carlo (MC) type approach, where all the objects are propagated forward in time.
 This method typically considers the real physical dynamics of the single object and considers various perturbations, such as atmospheric drag, solar radiation pressure, the oblateness of the Earth, third-body perturbations, and space weather (including solar cycle effects), and in addition, collisions and explosions.
 Unfortunately, although very accurate, this approach is computationally expensive: to provide general statistics for some critical parameters, many runs are required.
-Examples of models employing this approach are LEGEND, DAMAGE, and DELTA.
+Examples of models employing this approach are LEGEND [4], DAMAGE [5], and DELTA [6].
 On the other hand, the second methodology relies on the so-called source-sink model, which is a system of coupled Ordinary Differential Equations (ODEs) describing the evolution of different categories of space objects, such as active satellites (S), derelicts (D), debris (N) and rocket bodies (B).
-The main difference concerning MC methods is the lack of information about single objects; in sourcesink models, objects are propagated as species.
+The main difference concerning MC methods is the lack of information about single objects; in source-sink models, objects are propagated as species.
 These models, typically called particle-in-a-box models, are computationally lighter and faster, thus proving to be suitable for long-term propagation and sensitivity analyses.